Explicit decoders using fixed-point amplitude amplification based on QSVT: Introduction

 \section{Introduction}

-Recovering quantum information from a noisy system is crucial for transmitting quantum information over noisy quantum channels.
-A standard technique is to use quantum error correction, in which quantum information is encoded before the system experiences noise and is decoded afterward.
-Recovery of quantum information is also of significant importance in fundamental physics to understanding complicated quantum many-body phenomena.
-By analyzing the recovery of quantum information, various novel insights into the black hole information paradox~\cite{hayden2007black, harlow2013quantum, nakata2023black}, the AdS/CFT correspondence~\cite{pastawski2015holographic, almheiri2015bulk}, topological orders~\cite{dennis2002topological, kitaev2003fault, kitaev2006anyons}, and quantum chaos~\cite{hosur2016chaos,roberts2017chaos, nakata2024haydenpreskill}, have been obtained.
+Protecting quantum information from the effects of noise is crucial for transmitting quantum information over noisy quantum channels.
+A standard technique is to use quantum error correcting codes (QECCs), in which quantum information is encoded before the system experiences noise and is decoded afterward.
+The QECCs are also of significant importance in fundamental physics, such as the black hole information paradox~\cite{hayden2007black, harlow2013CompvsFirewall, nakata2023black}, the AdS/CFT correspondence~\cite{pastawski2015holographic, almheiri2015bulk}, topological orders~\cite{dennis2002topological, kitaev2003fault, kitaev2006anyons}, and quantum chaos~\cite{hosur2016chaos,roberts2017chaos, nakata2024haydenpreskill}.

-The recovery of quantum information is commonly investigated by the \emph{decoupling} approach~\cite{hayden2008decoupling, dupuis2010decoupling, dupuis2010theorem}.
-Decoupling refers to the situation, where the environmental system of the noisy channel is decoupled from the reference system that keeps track of the quantum information, and is necessary and sufficient for the quantum information to be recoverable.
-While decoupling provides a useful theoretical approach to the problem of information recovery without referring to the recovery process, from a practical viewpoint, it is important to explicitly construct a recovery protocol, or a decoder.
-An explicit decoder also advances the understanding of the recovery process of quantum information.

-Only a handful of results about explicit constructions of a decoder are known so far \cite{barnum2002reversing, yoshida2017efficient,nakata2022constructing}.
-A standard explicit decoder is the \emph{Petz recovery} map~\cite{petz1986sufficient, petz1988sufficiency}.
-While the map was originally introduced in a different context, it is known that the map is applicable to recovering quantum information, resulting in a close-to-optimal recovery error~\cite{barnum2002reversing}.
-However, a quantum circuit for implementing the Petz recovery map requires high computational complexity~\cite{gilyen2022petzmap}.
-Hence, simplifications of the Petz recovery map, focusing on its use as a decoder, have been studied~\cite{yoshida2021decoding, nakayama2023petz}.

-Another explicit decoder is the \emph{Yoshida-Kitaev (YK)} decoder~\cite{yoshida2017efficient}, which is capable of decoding the so-called Hayden-Preskill (HP) protocol~\cite{hayden2007black}.
-The HP protocol is a toy model of the qubit-erasure noise with a specific unitary encoding, and has a good interpretation in the black hole information paradox.
-The YK decoder can decode the HP protocol, and its quantum circuit is explicitly given.
-The decoder is also of interest from an algorithmic perspective: first a recovery protocol with post-selection by measurement is considered, and then a decoder is constructed by replacing the measurement with a non-trivial use of the \emph{amplitude amplification (AA)} algorithm~\cite{grover1996stoc, Brassard1997Simons, brassard2002quantum}, which is for amplifying the success probability.
-The YK decoder, however, strongly relies on the specific setting of the HP protocol.
-It is highly non-trivial if such a two-step construction of a decoder using a AA-type algorithm can be extended to more general situations.